-UF Health Jacksonville’s Trauma Prevention Program began 20 years ago to educate children and parents in our community on important safety topics in an effort to reduce the number and severity of injuries.
-Each year, 15,000-20,000 people are educated about injury prevention through lectures, mock simulations, health fairs, hands-on activities and general distribution of educational materials, helmets and car seats.
+UF Health Jacksonville’s Trauma Prevention Program began more than 25 years ago to educate children and parents in our community on important safety topics in an effort to reduce the number and severity of injuries.
+Each year, 15,000-20,000 people are educated about injury prevention through lectures, mock simulations, health fairs, hands-on activities and general distribution of educational materials.

 The program’s initiatives include:

 - Bike Rodeo – Florida’s warm weather allows our youth to enjoy bike riding with friends or commuting to local schools nearly year-round.
 TraumaOne wants to ensure all children ride safely and responsibly to prevent traumatic brain injuries and lifelong morbidity.
 Bike Rodeo events are designed to build and reinforce safe riding techniques on a staged course which simulates common roadway hazards.
 Members of the TraumaOne team provide participants with solutions to navigate these obstacles safely.

 - Hands-Only CPR – Sudden cardiac death is the leading cause of natural deaths in the nation, leading to more than 450,000 deaths each year in the United States.
 For each minute that a victim goes without CPR, the chance of survival decreases by seven to 10 percent.
 The best method of increasing survival is for someone to begin CPR immediately and continue until paramedics arrive with a defibrillator.
 The Hands-only CPR program established by the American Heart Association focuses on training community members to recognize an unresponsive heart attack victim effectively administering CPR until help arrives.